siddharthzs654/HuntExoPlanet/README.md

 ## what's wrong with the data
 while going through dataset, I see that data is highly skewed or in-balanced.
 In Trainset 99.29% is negative and only 0.3 percent is positive.
 And, Balancing it turn out to be a pain in my head!
-You also look at mean,max,min, std_dev and ratio of postivie to negative observation.
+You also look at mean,max,min, std_dev and ratio of postivie to negative observation.<br>
 //Images
 //Images
-//Images
+//Images<br>
 **Preprocessing required**
  * reducing the number of negative observation and increasing positive observation.
  * Normalizing the data